Skanda-P-R/Profitops-Internship/AWS/Through PIPE function/Readme.md

 <h1><b>AWS S3 CONNECTIVITY USING PIPE FUNCTION</b></h1>

-1. The commands executed using the PIPE() function in ECL are executed on the landing zone of the cluster.
+1. PIPE function in ECL enables us to run terminal commands on the lanidding zone of the cluster.
 However, this function requires to be enabled to work with through ECL IDE.
-Using the pipe command, one can configure his AWS S3 credentials to AWS CLI, a useful command line tool for performing tasks related to AWS S3.
+Using the pipe function, one can configure his AWS S3 credentials to AWS CLI, a useful command line tool for performing tasks related to AWS S3.
 A sample example can be shown below:
 ```
 rec := RECORD
     STRING message;